Isaiah Bowman

-Isaiah Bowman, AB, Ph.
-D. (December 26, 1878, Waterloo, Ontario, Canada – January 6, 1950, Baltimore, Maryland), was an American geographer and President of the Johns Hopkins University, 1935–1948, controversial for his antisemitism and inaction in Jewish resettlement during WWII.
+Isaiah Bowman (December 26, 1878 – January 6, 1950), was an American geographer and President of the Johns Hopkins University, 1935–1948.
+He was controversial for his antisemitism and inaction in Jewish resettlement during World War II.

 Biography

 Bowman was born in Waterloo, Ontario, Canada.
-His family was Mennonite, and, at the age of eight weeks, Bowman's father moved his family to a log cabin in Brown City, Michigan, sixty miles north of Detroit.
+His family was Mennonite and of Swiss descent, and, at the age of eight weeks, Bowman's father moved his family to a log cabin in Brown City, Michigan, sixty miles north of Detroit.
 In 1900, Isaiah became an American citizen and began intensive study to prepare himself for admittance to Harvard.
 Studying first at Michigan State Normal College in Ypsilanti (now Eastern Michigan University), Bowman came to the attention of Mark Jefferson, a geographer who had studied at Harvard under the most prominent geographer of the day, William Morris Davis.
 Jefferson recommended Bowman to Davis, smoothing the way for Bowman's study.
 After one year, by prearrangement with Jefferson, Bowman returned to Michigan in 1903 for a year, before returning again to Harvard.

 After graduating from Harvard in 1905, he became an instructor and graduate student at Yale, where he stayed for ten years.
 While at Yale, Bowman participated in three study expeditions to South America, in 1907, 1911 and 1913; on the third trip, he served as the leader of the group.
 This research provided material for his PhD dissertation, conferred in 1909, and for several publications.
 In 1915, he became the first director of the American Geographical Society (AGS).

 Some of his more notable works include: